FallaApe/basics-projects/README.md

 - run custom sql queries
 - secure database operations using parameterized queries

+### ✅ 6.
+Gobta Multi-Tool Bot (Python)
+- Menu-driven program that offers a timer, lottery game, and a student record saver.
+- Combines file handling, countdown logic, and random number generation.
+- Covers: Loops, Conditionals, `time.sleep`, `random.randint`, `open`, `input`.

-More projects will be added as I explore new topics in C.
+more projects will be added as I explore new topics in C.

 ---

 ## 🛠️ How to Compile & Run